Receiz / FAQ

 What does an account add if offline already works?

-Accounts add authenticated authorship, custody surfaces (Archive and Received), profile publishing, messaging, team collaboration, and ownership workflows.
+Accounts add authenticated authorship, custody tools (Archive and Received), public identity publishing, messaging, team collaboration, and ownership controls.

-Why can a fresh device need one online open before offline Record/Seal?
+Why does a fresh device need one online open before offline Record/Seal?

 Trusted signing material is provisioned to the device.
-Once provisioned, the offline runtime can keep issuing trusted offline Record and Seal outputs on that device.
+Once provisioned, the offline runtime keeps issuing trusted offline Record and Seal outputs on that device.

 Where do I verify fully offline?